spyking-circus/spyking-circus/docs_sphinx/bib/index.rst

 Selected publications refering to SpyKING CIRCUS
 ------------------------------------------------

 Here is a non exhaustive list of papers using SpyKING CIRCUS.
-Do not hesitate to send us a mail in order to add a paper
+Do not hesitate to send us a mail in order update this list, the more the merrier

 2018
 ~~~~